chris-carpenter/pf-characters/characters/teagon/README.md

 # Traits
 * **Frontier Healer**: You make your way in life by putting people back together after the rigors of the world take their toll—brewing herbal remedies, setting broken bones, and treating diseases.
 You gain a +1 trait bonus on all Heal and Knowledge (nature) checks, and one of these skills is always a class skill for you.
 Any time you restore hit points using the Heal skill or a cure spell (but not with channeled energy, lay on hands, or a magic device such as a potion or wand), you restore 1 additional hit point, plus 1 for every 2 class levels you have beyond 1st.
-* **[Without a Past](https://www.d20pfsrd.com/traits/social-traits/without-a-past/)**: *Linguistics*.
-You earn +1 trait bonus to Bluff and Linguistics when used to forge documents, and choose one as a class skill.
+* **[Dangerously Curious](https://www.d20pfsrd.com/traits/magic-traits/dangerously-curious/)** - You have always been intrigued by magic, possibly because you were the child of a magician or priest.
+You often snuck into your parent’s laboratory or shrine to tinker with spell components and magic devices, and frequently caused quite a bit of damage and headaches for your parent as a result. _Benefits_: You gain a +1 bonus on Use Magic Device checks, and Use Magic Device is always a class skill for you.
 # Numbers
 <table>
 <tr><th>Stats</th><th></th></tr>